 Sometimes you will watch a talk at a conference or have a watch party with fellow developers with a talk that you know you folks will be discussing after.

-Again, usually, if at all, you will have 3-4 items on your mind after the talk.
+Usually, you will have 3-4 items on your mind after the talk.

-Fun developer applications
+fun developer applications

 If you are someone who has time for memory fun or wants to impress others, I imagine you could use the memory palace and the major systems techniques to:

-memorize a codebase's cornerstone classes
+Memorize a codebase's cornerstone classes